Abdulrehmanba01/Abdulrehmanba01.github.io/ICG Auth API.md

 #### Response
 ##### 'ResponseType' Object Parameters
 The response of this endpoint service request contains the "ResponseType" object.
-The `Task<object>` is the parameter that will return wether the user has confirmed his account by email or not.
+The `Task<object>` is the parameter that will return whether the user has confirmed his account by email or not.